3000 robots, 0 humans – 7 interesting facts about Amazon’s logistics centers (+ locations)

 #1 There are nearly 300 Amazon locations worldwide

-#2 Listed: Amazon Fulfillment Centers in Germany
+#2 Listed: Amazon logistics centers in Germany

 We have compiled a list of all Amazon Fulfillment Centers in Germany for you (as of May 2024).
 However, we advise you to stay updated on the locations to provide your customers with the best possible service and to increase your sales.